practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Oz/README.md

 ## From the GUI to the command shell (terminal)

 The GUI based approach makes it not so easy to do command shell based software development like in a typical Prolog system.
-Oz examples from tutorials and documents are not working when using Mozart-Oz command shell tools.
+Many Oz examples from tutorials and documents are not working when using Mozart-Oz command shell tools.
 The definition of variables, procedures and functions in an Oz source code file, that is a module, works differently than many textbook examples.

 It took me a while, but finally I found a solution with the help of Big AI.